iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer.md

 # DataProtector Deserializer

-If you want to build your own iDapp (iExec TEE Dapp), you may need to access protected data that your wallet and iDapp are authorized to use.
+If you want to build your own iApp (iExec TEE Dapp), you may need to access protected data that your wallet and iApp are authorized to use.
 To achieve this, you must deserialize the content of the protected data with the expected data schema.

-To simplify this process, you can use our lightweight utility package, `@iexec/dataprotector-deserializer`, in your iDapp.
+To simplify this process, you can use our lightweight utility package, `@iexec/dataprotector-deserializer`, in your iApp.
 This package streamlines the deserialization of protected data, making it easy for you to access and utilize the information securely.